Berliner FC Dynamo supporters: Hooliganism

 Around 1,300 supporters of BFC Dynamo accompanied the team to the top match against Tennis Borussia Berlin in the 2008-09 NOFV-Oberliga Nord on 7 December 2008.
 More than 500 police officers were deployed to the match.
 Tennis Borussia Berlin eventually took control of the match.
 Someone in the guest block threw a banger on the pitch.
 One supporter of BFC Dynamo also tried to climb the fence, but was pulled down by another supporter and a small scuffle ensued.
 Match stewards intervened to arrest the supporter that had tried to climb the fence.
 A second banger was then thrown on the pitch and the police suddenly decided to violently storm the guest block with tear gas and truncheons.
 Also bystanders got in the way of the police and were harmed.
-The Chairman of the Economic Council of BFC Dynamo Peter Meyer tried to mediate, but was sparayed with tear gas as well.
+The chairman of the Economic Council of BFC Dynamo Peter Meyer tried to mediate, but was sparayed with tear gas as well.
 A total of 58 people were injured, including seven police officers.
-The BFC Dynamo supporter representative Rainer Lüdkte critizied the police operation, saying: "We would have handed the guy with the bangers over to the police just like the fan on the fence."
+The BFC Dynamo supporter representative Rainer Lüdkte criticized the police operation, saying: "We would have handed the guy with the bangers over to the police just like the fan on the fence."
 A controversial film from the police operation was spread on the internet after the match.
 The film showed how two police officers confronted a supporter of BFC Dynamo who was standing by and talking on a mobile phone.
 One of the police officers then attacked the supporter with his fists for no apparent reason.
 He then also hit the other supporter that was standing next to him.
 A criminal investigation was launched against the police officer.

 BFC Dynamo has often attracted hooligans from outside, and hooligans who are otherwise not involved in the supporter scene, to high-profile matches.
 The club has repeatedly complained about so-called "riot tourists".
 Riots broke out after the match against Berliner AK 07 in the final of the 2009–10 Berlin Cup at the Friedrich-Ludwig-Jahn-Sportpark on 2 June 2010.
 Around 100–150 supporters of BFC Dynamo stormed the pitch after the final whistle.
 Match stewards and players of BFC Dynamo threw themselves in to restrain supporters and prevent further riots.
 One of them was goalkeeper Nico Thomaschewski, who later received an award from the Berlin Football Association (BFV) for his actions.
 Polish fans of Pogoń Szczecin were allegedly linked to the riots.
 Those who had invaded the pitch were whistled by other supporters of BFC Dynamo when they returned to the stands.